talbii/bench.hpp/README.md

 ## Limitations

 The main limitation comes when attempting to bench a function without anything else.
-Because a CPU has some cache, the initial running time of a function is much higher then if one runs multiple iterations of it.
+Because a modern CPU operates using cache, the initial running time of a function is much higher then if one runs multiple iterations of it, because of cache misses.
 As such, if you need to bench several functions, it is probably best to "warmup" with some random calculations:

 <table>
 <tr>